Liam Baldock takes a closer look at the beauty of central England to find nine of the best Peak District walks…

 Photo: Chris Ford

-This is one of the more classic Peak District walks.
+This is one of the more classic Peak District routes.
 Starting in the village of Edale and steeped in rustic charm, you can hardly argue why.
 Totalling a healthy 9.7 miles, this packhorse ascent to the moorland plateau of Kinder Scout offers views of breathtaking scenery every step of the way.
 It’s the perfect route to reach the highest point in the Peak District, with a zigzagging descent that will put your outdoor skills to the test.
-This vintage walk is a hot favourite among hill-walkers, and we can definitely see why.
+This vintage hike is a hot favourite among hill-walkers, and we can definitely see why.

 2. Kinder Edge from Snake Pass

-The Peak District is home to some of Britain’s finest landscapes, and this walk in particular shows off a handful of these ever-changing backdrops.
+The Peak District is home to some of Britain’s finest landscapes, and this route in particular shows off a handful of these ever-changing backdrops.
 Beginning in Birchen Clough, you’ll get used to the tumbling mountain streams that slowly form to a subtle waterfall, draped in vibrant heather.
 The deep, clear pools of Fairbrook are nothing but a memory as you approach the craggy amphitheatre of Kinder Downfall before slowly descending Snake Pass through Ashop Clough.
 The walk is 8.75 miles in total and is not one to forget your camera.